-The City of Poulsbo is pleased to present to you our 2019 (based on the water quality of 2018) annual Water Quality Report.
+The City of Poulsbo is pleased to present to you our 2022 (based on the water quality of 2021) annual Water Quality Report.
 This report is designed to inform our customers about the quality water and services we deliver to them everyday.
 After reading this report, you should have a better understanding of your water system and how it works.
 Our constant goal is to provide you with a safe and dependable supply of drinking water as well as plenty of water for fire fighting purposes.
-Your City of Poulsbo Water Department consists of five full time employees who work to deliver 750,000 to 2,000,000 gallons of water per day to over 4000 metered service connections or roughly 10,850 individuals.
+Your City of Poulsbo Water Department consists of five full time employees who work to deliver 750,000 to 2,000,000 gallons of water per day, through 62+ miles of water main, to over 4000 metered service connections or roughly 11,900 individuals.
 We are committed to ensuring the quality of your water.